swgee/BurpMCP/README.md

 - The LLMs sometimes forget to add important components to requests like Content-Length headers or URL encoding.
 This is not an issue with the extension but rather a failure on the LLM's part.
 You may need to let the LLM know if it forgets something and cannot resolve the issue independently.
 - The tool parameter specifies that forbidden headers should not be included in HTTP/2 requests, but the LLMs may sometimes ignore it.
 If an HTTP/2 request fails, check the request for any invalid headers.
 - Sometimes, the LLM cannot send CRLFs ("\r\n") over MCP.
 CRLF is required for compliant HTTP/1.1 requests.
 To fix this, automatic LF to CRLF replacement can be enabled.
 However, this changes the Content-Length of the request, requiring the Content-Length header to be automatically updated.
 Thus, when LF to CRLF replacement is enabled, testing vulnerabilities like HTTP Request Smuggling - which requires tampering with the Content-Length header - will be difficult to perform with LLMs using HTTP/1.1.
+- Some MCP clients will not acknowledge an error response after an extended period of time and go on generating forever.
+Adding a custom timeout on the server side does not fix this issue.
+At the moment, the best solution is to use a client that supports timeouts, such as Cline.

 ## Tool Definitions